 - Have a variety of ongoing projects across the disability continuum and across disability communities

 - Balance internal resources, such as fiscal impact and staff bandwidth

-Status reports of each implemented project will be published on the HHS website.
+Status reports of each implemented project will be published here.

 For questions or ideas regarding the action plan, email Medical_and_Social_Services@hhsc.state.tx.us.